swcarpentry/python-novice-inflammation/_episodes/07-cond.md

 > Your solution should:
 >
 > 1.  loop over the names of the files
-> 2.  figure out which group each filename belongs
+> 2.  figure out which group each filename belongs in
 > 3.  append the filename to that list
 >
 > In the end the three lists should be: